f-person/parkview_enhancer/readme.md

 * Automatically hides the cursor after a few seconds of inactivity on the video player
 * Always play/pause the video when the spacebar is pressed (instead of scrolling the page if the video is not focused)
+* Changes the seeking time when using the arrow keys to 5 seconds (will be configurable in the future)

 #### Planned Features
 * Keep track of watched episodes